porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/action/button-regular/button-regular.design.md

 # Available sizes

-The Button comes in 2 different sizes:
+The Button is provided in 2 different sizes:

 - **Button Regular**
 Default button size with 50 px height.
 The button length adapts to the length of the text label.